 Jules Lipoff, MD

-Dr. Lipoff is a board-certified dermatologist and assistant professor of dermatology at the University of Pennsylvania Perelman School of Medicine and a senior fellow at the Leonard Davis Institute of Health Economics.
+Dr. Lipoff is a board-certified dermatologist, Clinical Associate Professor (Adjunct) at the Lewis Katz School of Medicine at Temple University, and formerly Assistant Professor of dermatology at the University of Pennsylvania Perelman School of Medicine and a senior fellow at the Leonard Davis Institute of Health Economics.
 His research focuses on access to care, telemedicine, social media, and health equity.

 Eva R. Parker, MD, FAAD

 Department of Dermatology, Vanderbilt University Medical Center (USA)

 Dr. Eva Rawlings Parker is an Assistant Professor of Dermatology at Vanderbilt University Medical Center in Nashville, TN.
 She received her Bachelor of Science in Environmental Science from the University of Denver.
 Dr. Parker earned her medical doctorate at the University of Colorado and completed her residency in dermatology at Northwestern University in Chicago, IL.
 Dr. Parker practices general and complex medical dermatology as well as cosmetic and procedural dermatology.
 She also provides volunteer dermatologic care to immigrant, refugee, and underserved populations in Nashville, TN, at Siloam Health and the Shade Tree Clinic.